-Table 35

-Timeline on H how the State W will E ensure E each District Identifies

-the Needs of Lits TwoStar School(s)
+Table 36 Timeline on How the State Will Ensure Each District Identifies the Needs of Its Two-Star School(s)

 Timeframe Agency Action Spring 2012 SEA Identify first year of schools achieving Two Stars according to new performance framework; notify districts of school ratings.
-Fall 2012 SEA Conduct statewide training on requirements for new accountability system and transitional elements; provide guidance to d -istricts regarding the requirements that are expected to be implemented in schools which are in the Rapid Improvement Plan category (i.e., Focus Schools); provide guidance to d -istricts regarding the requirements that are expected to be implemented in schools in the Two-Star School status.
+Fall 2012 SEA Conduct statewide training on requirements for new accountability system and transitional elements; provide guidance to districts regarding the requirements that are expected to be implemented in schools which are in the Rapid Improvement Plan category (i.e., Focus Schools); provide guidance to districts regarding the requirements that are expected to be implemented in schools in the Two-Star School status.
 School Year 2012 - 2013 SEA Continue implementation of existing NCLB accountability requirements for all schools until Star Rating system takes full effect.
-All schools identified as Focus Schools in Table 2 based off of data from the 2011-2012 school year are Focus Schools for the purpose of this waiver request and must begin implementing all requirements of Two- Star schools starting in theFall 2012-2013 school year regardless of their Star Rating as outlined in Table 37.
-Summer 2013 SEA For all other schools not identified as Focus Schools in Table 2, nNotify d Districts of schools within their districts that are identified in the Turnaround Plan category (i.e., a Priority School) based on two years of Two Star rating or below.
-Summer 2013 SEA For all other schools not identified as Focus Schools in Table 2, Notify d istricts of schools within their districts that are identified as being in the Two-Star School category (i.e., a Focus School); determine if school data suggest Instructional Core Focus Visit.
-Fall 2013 SEA For all other schools not identified as Focus Schools in Table 2, Conduct Instructional Core Focus Visits in Two-Star schools on an as-needed basis; provide recommendations to districts regarding school and district leadership capacity, instructional practices, and governance structures.
-Fall 2013 LEA For all other schools not identified as Focus Schools in Table 2, Bbegin providing required services for eligible students in each Two-Star school (e.g., notification of enrollment optionsSchool Choice , Supplemental Tutoring Servicesextended learning time) and enroll in appropriate State-sponsored technical assistance programs for the district and school.
-Fall 2013 LEA and School For all other schools not identified as Focus Schools in Table 2, Pd evelop school level Rapid Improvement Plan components that account for all improvement activities required by the State.
-Spring 2014 LEA For all other schools not identified as Focus Schools in Table 2, Rreview school level planning components for district approval.
-Spring 2014 SEA For all other schools not identified as Focus Schools in Table 2, Rreview school level planning components for State approval.
-Timeframe Timetrame Agency Action
+All schools identified as Focus Schools in Table 2 based off of data from the 2011-2012 school year are Focus Schools for the purpose of this waiver request and must begin implementing all requirements of Two-Star schools starting in Fall 2012 school year regardless of their Star

+Rating as outlined in Table 37.
+Summer 2013 SEA For all other schools not identified as Focus Schools in Table 2, notify districts of schools within their districts that are identified in the Turnaround Plan category (i.e., a Priority School) based on two years of Two Star rating or below.
+Summer 2013 SEA For all other schools not identified as Focus Schools in Table 2, Notify districts of schools within their districts that are identified as being in the Two-Star School category (i.e., a Focus School); determine if school data suggest Instructional Core Focus Visit.
+Timeframe Agency Action Fall 2013 SEA Conduct Instructional Core Focus Visits in Two-Star schools on an as-needed basis; provide recommendations to districts regarding school and district leadership capacity, instructional practices, and governance structures.
+Fall 2013 LEA Begin providing required services for eligible students in each Two-Star school (e.g., notification of enrollment options, extended learning time) and enroll in appropriate State-sponsored technical assistance programs for the district and school.
+Fall 2013 LEA and School Develop school level Rapid Improvement Plan components that account for all improvement activities required by the State.
+Summer 2014 SEA Conducts a school level visit to all Focus Schools using Focus School Intervention protocol to ensure interventions for subgroups in need are being supported by the school prior to December 31 st of each year a school is considered a Focus School.
+Spring 2014 LEA Review school level planning components for district approval.
+Spring 2014 SEA Review school level planning components for State approval.
+Spring 2015 & beyond SEA Monitor and support implementation of the Rapid Improvement Plan throughout the duration of the period for which the school is in the Two-Star School category; if the school does not timely exit from the Two-Star School category, make a determination regarding possible State intervention at the district level.